Broadly speaking, the following investments are those that Axos Invest analyzes for its Core Portfolios which it recommends to clients:

 Learn more from ETF sponsor: SHE

 Oil and Gas (Stocks) consists of companies that provide the energy to power everything from manufacturing to transportation.
-Investors in these companies, while cognizant of the substantial infrastructure investments that these companies must make, see value as the demand for energy grows.

 To obtain exposure to oil and gas companies, clients can choose SPDR S&P Oil & Gas Exploration & Production: XOP and iShares U.S. Oil & Gas Exploration & Production ETF: IEO